isayantan/buildGPT2/README.md

 - Script: `scripts/generate_from_checkpoint.py`
 - Sampling config: `max_length=64`, `top_k=50`, `sample_seed=42`, `num_return_sequences=1`
 - Prompt-specific runs use the same command with different `--prompt` values

+### Training Maturity Note

+This model is still relatively young in training.
+The highlighted prompt samples are from checkpoint `step 10000`, which corresponds to about `5.24B` tokens seen (`524,288` tokens/step).
+The current logged HellaSwag point is at `step 14500` (about `7.60B` tokens) with accuracy around `0.0192`, so evaluation quality is still weak at this stage.

+With longer training (more optimization steps and tokens seen, up to and beyond the configured `19073` steps, about `10.00B` tokens), HellaSwag results are expected to improve, and prompt-conditioned generations should become more coherent.

 ## What This Repository Does